ItIsAndrewL/ItIsAndrewL/README.md

-- 👋 Hi, I’m @ItIsAndrewL
+- 👋 Hi, I’m Andrew Lockard
+- 🏫 Currently Studying Computer Science at the University of North Carolina at Chapel Hill
-- 👀 I’m interested in Software Development!
+- 👀 I’m interested in working as a Software Developer or Game Developer
-- 🌱 I’m currently learning Python!
-- 💞️ I’m looking to collaborate on anything fun, as long as you're down to explain some things!

 <!---
 ItIsAndrewL/ItIsAndrewL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.